jm2ds/get-clean-data-project/README.md

 10. Verify that the resulting dataset has 180 records, 30 subjects with 6 activities and 79 measurements

-**Write the resulting tidy dataset to a csv file in the working directory**
+**Write the resulting tidy dataset to a .txt file in the working directory**

 11. Write the **'tidy_dataset.txt'** file to the working directory.
 This file is of a dimension of 180x81  with  `,`-separation,  `.`-decimals, header row and no row.names.